 While 3D movies have been a longtime staple of the movie-going experience — think back to those old-school red and blue tinted glasses of the 60s — taking the cinema experience up another level is a relatively new idea.

-4D movie theatres are not a new thing for Canada, as Toronto brought the concept to the country back in 2016, but the revolutionary technology has not been seen in Vancouver… yet.
+4D movie theatres are not a new thing for Canada, as Toronto brought the concept to the country back in 2016, but the revolutionary technology has not been seen in Calgary… yet.

-In a press release on Wednesday, September 19, Cineplex announced a partnership with CJ 4DPLEX that would see an expansion in 4D technology to more than a dozen Canadian locations.
-The first is expected to land in Calgary, Alberta, and the likelihood of one being created in Vancouver is high.
+In a press release on Wednesday, September 19, Cineplex announced a partnership with CJ 4DPLEX that would see an expansion in 4D technology to 13 Canadian locations, with the first landing in Calgary, Alberta.

 “We are incredibly proud of the success of 4DX in Toronto, which brought our technology to audiences in Canada for the first time,” said Brandon Choi, CEO of CJ 4DPLEX America, in the release.